 1. Principles and General Standards

-Consulting and other outside professional activities can provide an important means of continuing education for the faculty and can provide them with a currency and experience in aspects of their professional fields outside the context of the University itself.
-These activities can also provide a mechanism for transfer of knowledge from the University to the public good.
-Though such attributes of consulting may make faculty better scholars and teachers, the employer-employee nature of the consulting process has in it the potential for diversion of faculty from their primary activities and responsibilities.
-Therefore, the basic principle of this policy statement is that there needs to be a limitation upon the time that a Stanford faculty member may spend in consulting.
-The limits set forth below are intended to strike a fair balance between consulting and regular faculty duties within the University and serve to safeguard the interests of both parties.
+Consulting and other Outside Professional Activities (as defined in 4.1) can provide an important means of continuing education for the faculty, as well as currency and experience in aspects of their professional fields outside the context of the University itself.
+These activities can also provide a mechanism for the transfer of knowledge from the University to the public.
+Though such attributes of Consulting may make faculty better scholars and teachers, the nature of the Consulting process has in it the potential for diversion of faculty from their primary activities and responsibilities.
+Therefore, the basic principle of this policy is that there must be limitations on the time that a Stanford faculty member may spend on Outside Professional Activities.
+The limits set forth below are intended to strike a balance between those activities and Stanford Responsibilities (as defined in RPH 4.1), in order to safeguard the interests of both faculty and the University.

-Scholarly communications in the form of books, movies, television productions, art works, etc., though frequently earning financial profit for a faculty member and for another party (e.g., publisher), are not viewed as consultation.
+Publication and scholarly works undertaken as part of a faculty member’s Stanford Responsibilities do not count towards the number of permissible Consulting days.
+Scholarly communications in the form of books, movies, television productions, art works, etc., though frequently earning financial profit for a faculty member and for another party (e.g., publisher), are not viewed as Consulting.
 To attempt to distinguish between types of books, to assess the roles of book publication in different disciplines, or to challenge the historical relation between authorship and manuscript ownership would be fraught with danger and confusion.
 These reservations apply equally to the other types of scholarly communication cited above.

 3. Number of Permissible Consulting Days